-Pacific Lampreys currently have disappeared from or are functionally absent in all South Coast HUCs, including those that were historically occupied.
+Currently, Pacific Lampreys appear to have disappeared from or be functionally absent in most South Coast HUCs, except for the Santa Margarita and occasional observations of adults in the Ventura, Santa Clara and Santa Ana rivers.
 Therefore, this subregion was assessed for threats that would prevent lampreys from recolonizing or affect populations were they to become reestablished.
 The principal threats to lampreys in southern California are obstructed passage, dewatering of streams due to the extensive use of water for agricultural and urban purposes, as well as natural aridity, and poor water/habitat quality, primarily associated with higher temperatures and low or seasonal flows.
-Recolonization of southern HUCs may be influenced by multiple factors, including the absence of resident lamprey populations to provide ammocoete pheromones attractive to migrating adults, low adult numbers that reduce the probability of encounter with potential mates, low attraction flows during extended drought, and unknown factors relating to ocean conditions, including an altered prey base.
+Recolonization of southern HUCs may be influenced by multiple factors, including the absence of resident lamprey populations to provide ammocoete pheromones attractive to migrating adults, low adult numbers that reduce the probability of encounter with potential mates, low attraction flows during extended drought, and unresolved oceanic conditions, including an altered prey base.